 Comp Time for Exempt Employees

-Comp Time for Non-Exempt Employees
+Comp Time for Government Employees

 Law enforcement, fire protection, and emergency response personnel and employees engaged in seasonal activities may accrue up to 480 hours of comp time; all other state and local government employees may accrue up to 240 hours.
 An employee must be permitted to use compensatory time on the date requested unless doing so would "unduly disrupt" the operations of the agency.